Skip to content

 And how did the guidelines do?

-Coming out top of the guideline ranking was the Barts Health NHS Trust guideline with a sensitivity of 100%, a specificity of 36%, and a cost of £490.29.
+The Barts Health NHS Trust guideline came out at the top of the guideline ranking, with a sensitivity of 100%, a specificity of 36%, and a cost of £490.29.
 This makes it the most accurate and also the cheapest.

 Here’s the Barts Health NHS Trust guideline: